Owen D. Young: Career

-In 1919, at the request of the government, he created the Radio Corporation of America (RCA) to combat the threat of English control over the world's radio communications against America's struggling radio industry.
+In 1919, at the request of the government, he created the Radio Corporation of America (RCA) to combat the threat of British control over the world's radio communications against America's struggling radio industry.
 He became its augmentation chairman and served in that position until 1929, helping to establish America's lead in the burgeoning technology of radio, making RCA the largest radio company in the world.
 In 1928, he was appointed to the board of trustees of the Rockefeller Foundation under a major reorganization of that institution, serving on that board also up to 1939.

 Young's participation in President Woodrow Wilson's Second Industrial Conference following World War I marked the beginning of his counseling of five U.S. presidents.
 In 1924, he coauthored the Dawes Plan, which provided for a reduction in the annual amount of German reparations.
 After the Allied Powers had settled their war debts to Washington, a new international body met beginning in 1928 to consider a program for the final release of German obligations; Young acted as chairman.
 Germany's total reparations were reduced and spread over 59 annual payments.
 After establishing this "Young Plan", Young was named Time Magazine's Man of the Year in 1929.
 The Young Plan collapsed with the coming of the Great Depression.

 Young was also instrumental in plans for a state university system in New York.

 In 1932, he was a candidate for the Democratic presidential nomination.
 He did not campaign actively, but his friends promoted his candidacy beginning in 1930 and at the 1932 Democratic National Convention.
 He was highly regarded by candidates Alfred E. Smith and Franklin D. Roosevelt, and some convention observers speculated that they would support Young in the event of a convention deadlock.